 The following websites can help you and your doctor see which assistance programs you might qualify for:

-The Partnership for Prescription Assistance is a clearinghouse for more than 475 public and private assistance programs.
+The Medicine Assistance Tool was created by Pharmaceutical Research and Manufacturers of America (PhRMA) as a clearinghouse for more than 475 public and private assistance programs.
 These programs are provided by:

 - American Academy of Family Physicians